How

 Importantly

-do note that the Chang Jiang 750 is a high maintenances
+do note that the Chang Jiang 750 is a vintage vehicle and to many it is high maintenance

-vehicle and if you like to tinker and use some
+vehicle and if you like to tinker with mechanics, don't mind

-tools, you will definitely fall in love with this
+you will definitely fall in love with this machine.

-machine.
-If you do not like to tinker, work with
+If you do not like to tinker, work with tools,

-tools, and know about the basics of engine mechanics
+and do not know about the basics of engine mechanics

 b.
 Buying for Local Use in Beijing: